Servail/scr/README.md

 Notes:

-  Picom uses shader to modify saturation as hack for unsupported GPUs
+  Picom uses shader to modify saturation as hack for GPUs that doesn't support CTM